Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Conclusion and future work

 \section{Conclusion and future work}

 This work develops methodology for policy improvement for \texttt{s}-rectangular $L_p$ robust MDPs, and fully characterizes the greedy policy.
 It also corrects the noise condition in transition kernel that leads to a different reward regularizer that depends on $q$-variance of the value function for $L_p$ robust MDPs.
-The work concludes that $L_p$ robust MDPs are computationally as easy as non-robust MDPs, and adds a concrete link between between regularized MDPs and $L_p$ robust MDPs.
-Further, the $p$-mean function $\kappa_p$, for $p=2,\infty$, can be easily estimated in online fashion.
-This paves the path for sample based (model free) algorithms for (\texttt{sa})/\texttt{s}-rectangular $L_1/L_2$ robust MDPs that can be implemented using deep neural networks (such as DQN).
-We leave its analysis for the future work.
-We studied $L_p$ constrained rectangular uncertainty set, we leave for the future work to extend this work to the other uncertainty sets.
+The work concludes that $L_p$ robust MDPs are computationally as easy as non-robust MDPs, and adds a concrete link between regularized MDPs and $L_p$ robust MDPs.
+Further, the $p$-mean function $\kappa_p$ can be estimated in an online fashion.
+This paves the path for sample-based (model-free) algorithms for (\texttt{sa})/\texttt{s}-rectangular $L_p$ robust MDPs that can be implemented using deep neural networks (such as DQN).
+We studied the $L_p$ constrained rectangular uncertainty set, we leave for future work to extend this work to the other uncertainty sets.